What is Passive Income and How do I Create It?

 What is passive income?

-According to Investopedia, “Earnings an individual derives from a rental property, limited partnership or other enterprise in which he or she is not actively involved.
+According to Investopedia, “Earnings an individual derives from a rental property, limited partnership or another enterprise in which he or she is not actively involved.
 As with non-passive income, passive income is usually taxable; however it is often treated differently by the Internal Revenue Service (IRS).”

 For some people, income from an investment portfolio is equivalent to passive income.
 It’s generally the accepted criteria in the blogging community to include interest and dividend income as passive income.